 Ascencao suggested the following additional measures to help counter chronic inflammation:

 - Eat more anti-inflammatory foods such as fresh fruits and vegetables.

 - Avoid sugar, artificial sweeteners, refined foods, trans or hydrogenated fats, and gluten.

 - Exercise for at least 30 minutes a day and manage stress.

 - Sleep for at least eight hours a night.

 “In addition, follow a healthy diet high-fiber diet and natural whole foods, omega 3 fatty acids, anti-inflammatory foods such as tomatoes, olive oil, ginger, cloves, and turmeric, and choose a potent anti-inflammatory supplement such as Bio-Curcumin,” she added.

 - Chia seeds

 What about grains?

 “I am not a big fan of your typical grains,” she explains, “as they are frequently contaminated with glyphosates and therefore not a good addition to your diet.
-Your best bet is going with quinoa, as well as certified organic, gluten-free oats, but you don’t need this everyday.
+Your best bet is to go with quinoa, as well as certified organic, gluten-free oats, but you don’t need this every day.
 Focus instead on ensuring you enjoy a high-fiber diet by getting your fiber from plant-based sources that are as close to their natural state as possible.
 You should have veggies 3 times a day.”